stefdworschak/slack-to-xapi/README.md

 ```
 docker-compose up -d
 ```
-5) Run the migrations and see the xAPI fixtures
+5) Run the migrations and seed the xAPI fixtures
 ```
 scripts/setup.sh
 ```